Florence

 Where to stay in Mugello

-Mugello is very extensive, and choosing where to stay may prove more difficult than expected.
-Choose Barberino del Mugello if you want to be close to the motorway and if you want to have all the services at hand, outlet stores included.
-Otherwise, head towards the heart of the valley, and opt for Borgo San Lorenzo, Scarperia or San Piero a Sieve.
-If, on the other hand, you are looking for authentic places, off the main tourist routes and immersed in luxuriant nature, move north to Marradi, Firenzuola or Palazzuolo sul Senio.
+Mugello is vast, and choosing where to stay can be trickier than expected.
+Choose Barberino del Mugello if you want easy motorway access and all services, including the outlet mall, at your fingertips.
+Otherwise, head to the heart of the valley and opt for Borgo San Lorenzo, Scarperia or San Piero a Sieve.
+For authentic, off-the-beaten-track locations surrounded by lush nature, head north to Marradi, Firenzuola or Palazzuolo sul Senio.

 Search